jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 yourself, it is often easier to configure your Helm chart through values provided in your :term:`config.yaml`.

-To set this up, edit your :term:`config.yaml` and `apply the changes`_.
+To set this up, edit your :term:`config.yaml` and :ref:`apply the changes <apply-config-changes>`.
 For example, this code snippet will set the environment variable ``EDITOR`` to the value ``vim``:

 .. code-block:: yaml